JohnCoker/pictureframe/config/tinkerboard/README.md

 The [Asus TinkerBoard](https://www.asus.com/us/Single-Board-Computer/Tinker-Board/)
 is a more powerful SBC than the Raspberry Pi, but setup is similar.
+In particular, the TinkerBoard supports 4K output, which makes it better for modern TVs.

 Basic familiarity with Linux will be helpful, but I've tried to give the exact commands needed here to make it easy to figure out what you need to do.